efstajas/tela/README.md

 tela.listen(8000)
 ```

 Go ahead and run the script — congratulations, your server is now listening on port 8000.
-Try calling `POST /example-app/initialize`, and you'll see that you receive back a valid canvas defininion with the `text` component you defined in your `initialize handler.
+Try calling `POST /example-app/initialize`, and you'll see that you receive back a valid canvas defininion with the `text` component you defined in your `initialize` handler.

+To get your app up and running in Intercom, go read the official [Intercom Canvas Kit documentation](https://developers.intercom.com/building-apps/docs/canvas-kit).
+It's quite simple!

 ### 😎 Advanced usage